yagoferrer/rethinkdb-horizon-angular2/README.md

-# RethinkDB + Horizon + Angular2
+# RethinkDB + Horizon + Angular 9
-Guide how to use RethinkDB, Horizon and Angular 2
+Guide how to use RethinkDB, Horizon and Angular 9

 ## Mac OSX
 ### Install RethinkDB using [brew](http://brew.sh/)